 The building, which requires little energy for space heating or cooling, will satisfy the international Passive House design standard by significantly reducing its overall energy consumption, while providing urgently needed space to fill this noticeable gap in the city and create a place where local artists can explore their passions.

 “By requiring the building to be designed and certified to the Passive House standard, and use no fossil fuels, this project will produce nearly zero GHG emissions in its operation.
 The building will meet the City’s requirement that all new City owned facilities are constructed to a zero emissions standard, help the City lower the GHG emissions of its City owned portfolio of buildings, and act as a demonstration project to show how others can design and build commercial buildings to achieve near zero emissions in their operation,” says Craig Edwards, Manager of Energy and Utilities, City of Vancouver.
 “Grosvenor has been an ideal partner because of the way they’ve embraced the sustainability aspect of this project which aligns with their corporate objectives.”

 About Grosvenor Americas

-Grosvenor Americas is an active developer, investor and co-investor across Canada and the USA.
-Our strategy is to invest in vibrant urban locations where our activities can make a positive contribution to neighbourhoods and communities.
+Grosvenor Americas is an active developer and investor in several high-quality cities across the U.S. and Canada.
+Our strategy is to invest in vibrant urban locations where our activities can make a positive contribution to neighborhoods and communities.

-As at 31 December 2018, Grosvenor Americas had assets under management of CAD $5.2bn.
+As of December 31, 2019, Grosvenor Americas had assets under management of CAD $5B.